liangyebin/iotg-yocto-ese-manifest/README.md

-IOTG ESE Yocto BSP Pre-Alpha Release Note
+IOTG ESE Yocto BSP Release Note

 This Release Note is divided into 3 section.